aleshaleksey/fansys23/skills.md

 #### Academics

-Academics are fundamental knowledge.
+Academics are fundamentals of knowledge.
 It starts with literacy and ends in higher logic, mathematics, philosophy, linguistics, architecture, music theory and scientific method (although not actual scientific knowledge).
 Academics is generally used when creating or deciphering secret messages, doing research, showing off, or getting a clue from the DM.
 This can be a minute worth of contemplation, or weeks of dedicated study.

 - **Create/Decipher** secret meaning: Create or solve a cipher.
 Leave or discern a secret message.
   - **Time taken**: 1 minute if threshold 12 or below.
 1 hour if threshold is 20 or below.
 1 day if 32 or below.
 Longer if higher.